Saturday, March 31, 2012

 1955: George Martin became the head A&R man at Parlophone Records, a division of EMI.

-1957: Frankie Lymon and the Teenagers appeared live in concert at the London Palladium
+1957: Frankie Lymon and the Teenagers began a two-week run at the London Palladium.

 1963: Fats Domino switched recording labels, signing with ABC-Paramount.